 In this post I’ll answer some of the most common questions about accessibility and how it relates to school and higher education sites.
 I’ll then outline some of the ways you can easily make your site accessible – and look at how CampusPress helps with that.

 So let’s start by taking a look at why accessibility is so important.
+Continue reading, or jump ahead using these links:

 Why Your School Website Must Be Accessible